ravaga/assist-iot-documentation/docs/source/horizontal_planes/smart/vpn_enabler.rst

         "preshared": "FIOSD2ErZISlHwFsBRK5RVyd7ENhvJ4x3W101BoewqQ="
       }

-2. Create a client in the API sending an HTTP POST request to the /client endpoint, including the generated public and pre-shared keys in the request body.
+2. Create a client in the API making an HTTP POST request to the /client endpoint, including the generated public and pre-shared keys in the request body.

   .. code-block:: bash